discordjs/guide/guide/additional-info/rest-api.md

 const trim = (str, max) => ((str.length > max) ? `${str.slice(0, max - 3)}...` : str);
 ```

-This is how we'll be structuring the embed:
+The following snippet is how we'll be structuring the embed:

 <branch version="11.x">